MatrixAI/Relay/architectures/Serval.md

 ##### Flow

-Referring to an application depending on a service as the host, and the service as the peer.
-The means of communication may differ between the service and the host
+Let an application depending on a service be the host, and the service be the peer.
+The means of communication may differ between the peer and the host  (maybe over HTTP2, over QUIC, over TCP/IP, over UDP, using VLAN, whatever).
+Every flow is assigned a unique identifier in the form of a flowID.

+Why is this useful?
+Between the peer and the host, we may want to use multiple flows to send data between them.
+It doesn't cost much to assign a flowID to a flow, and we now have a way to address flows.

+###### Flow Control

 ##### Network Address

-##### User-Space Control Plane

-##### Service-Level Data Plane

 ##### Service Access